KazukiNakamae/STL_model/README.md

 #### Citation

+If you find the model useful in your research, we ask that you cite the relevant paper:

-Nakamae *et al*.
+- Nakamae *et al*.
 Risk Prediction of RNA Off-Targets of CRISPR Base Editors in Tissue-Specific Transcriptomes Using Language Models. *International Journal of Molecular Sciences* **2025**, 26(4), 1723.; [DOI: 10.3390/ijms26041723](https://doi.org/10.3390/ijms26041723)

 ---